wootfish/theseus.dht/docs/index.md

 ### get

 Try to retrieve data from a node.
 Takes a DHT address as an argument.
 If the queried peer has no data to return, it instead offers routing info using the same return signature as `find_node`.
-If the address is omitted, all data stored at the node should be returned.
+If the address is omitted, all `addr: data` pairs stored at the node should be returned.

 The `tags` optional argument, if provided, should map to a list of strings.
 Data without the specified tags listed will not be returned.
 If `tags` is omitted or left empty, then only untagged data will be returned.